sec178/ppol6801_finalproj_sc/README.md

 ### Sources
 The main source of the data used in this project is from the UN General Assembly [General Debate Corpus](https://www.kaggle.com/datasets/namigabbasov/united-nations-general-debate-corpus-1946-2023?resource=download), which I accessed from Kaggle.
 If replicating code, download corpus data to root directory.

 I augmented this data set with data from the [World Development Indicators](https://databank.worldbank.org/source/world-development-indicators) portal from the World Bank.
-If replicating data, select GINI and GDP per capita data at the country-year level, move to root directory, and rename to "wbi.csv".
+If replicating code, select GINI and GDP per capita data at the country-year level, move to root directory, and rename to "wbi.csv".